-Like many Psalms, the theme of Psalm 2 is emphasized in the final verse.
-We can defy God and perish, or surrender to Him and be blessed.
-The Psalm itself does not identify its author, but Acts 4:25-26 clearly attributes it to David.
+Like many psalms, the theme of Psalm 2 is emphasized in the final verse.
+We can defy God and perish, or we can surrender to Him and be blessed.
+The psalm itself does not identify its author, but Acts 4:25-26 clearly attributes it to David.

 A. The rage of nations and the laugh of God.

 1. (1-3) The nations rebel.

 Why do the nations rage,

 Against the Lord and against His Anointed, saying,

 a.
 Why do the nations rage: The psalmist seems genuinely mystified.
 The nations have no reason to rage against God, and they have no benefit in raging against Him.
 Their opposition against God is nothing but a vain thing.